 Don’t forget to clean the group-head and portafilter…

-Whether you are a coffee lover, a business owner or someone who just need a few home-brewing tips, you have come to the right place.
-Here, at Vietnam Coffee Republic, we offer a variety of introductory courses on coffee brewing and tasting.
-These classes will be a quick shot of “espresso” to boost your understanding about coffee and how to best enjoy it.
+Whether you are a coffee lover who wants to up your game, a business owner or someone who simply likes to start a home-brewing ritual, we’ve got you covered.
+At our training lab at Vietnam Coffee Republic, we offer a variety of introductory courses on coffee brewing and tasting know-how.
+These classes will be a quick shot of “espresso” to boost your understanding of coffee and how to best enjoy your delicious cup of joe.

-Classes take place every week on Saturday at 2pm.
-Each class tends to last around 2 – 3 hours long.
+Classes take place weekly on Saturdays from 2pm.
+Each class tends to last for 2 to 3 hours.
 Pop us a quick email at email@example.com to learn more about our next class schedule.